 Stereotypically, there have been some reports or ideas that the majority of women generally prefer to do jobs that help people, whereas most males prefer to fix problems.
 Even if this is true, engineering jobs actually bring both desires together – the problems that are fixed lead to a quality of life improvement for people all over the world.
 Often engineering is thought of as purely a problem solving sector and this could be contributing to the difference between the genders.
 Every field requires problem solving with helping others as the end result.
 This is at a grand scale in terms of helping the economy as well as transport networks, housing, waste management and other infrastructure.
 This is why it’s so important to spread the word.

-For these reasons (and more), we decided to do what we could to spread the word, and try to explain the perks to being a female engineer and why it’s so important for the sector itself to encourage more of them.
-We’ve created an infographic that explains these facts and more to raise as much awareness as possible.
+For these reasons (and many more), Newbury Electronics has designed an infographic to help spread the word about increasing diversity in STEM.
+It aims to explain the perks to being a female engineer and why it’s so important for the sector itself to encourage the women of the future to get involved.
+Our infographic summarises the facts and more to raise as much awareness as possible.
 If you wish to support the cause, please feel free to share our infographic and engage with us on Twitter and Facebook.
-We’ll be actively monitoring our account and engaging with others on the day.